marktran2/weather2meet/README.md

 ### Project Idea
 Meeting with others is a hassle.
 Especially on a rainy day.
 Don't want to miss out on the perfect weather to meetup and have some fun? **weather2meet** is for you!

+### Proposed Solution
+By taking in user data on the _time, date and place_ to arrive, weather2meet will help assist on the weather forecast for insight into the weather ahead and whether the hangout will be ideal or not.

 ### Technicalities
 Programming languages this project uses are:
 **Frontend**: